 At ten months, you may start the baby on eggs.
 It is best to start gently with the yoke of the egg before the white.
 Your little one will probably still enjoy baby rice cereal with mashed bananas for breakfast.

 Once your baby is actually a year, you can start with dairy foods, such as cheese and cow’s milk.
 It is a good idea to hold off from giving sugar and salt for as long as possible, however, in terms of the development of your baby’s teeth and kidneys and also because you want to wait as long as you can before your little one gets too used to eating sweetened foods.
 And under no circumstances should you ever give the baby honey before a year as this could actually be dangerous.

 Around this time, your baby will definitely be teething.
 You may have seen some first teeth by now – and then again maybe not.
 Some babies will only produce their first teeth a month or so after their first birthday.

 At this point, baby feeding may no longer involve the breast or bottle at all.
 Although some women do continue to breastfeed until their child is two, this is not the majority.
-There is nothing wrong with breastfeeding until this age, but many women find that the baby will lose interest long before that time.
+There is nothing wrong with breastfeeding until this age, but many women find that the baby will wean themselves off before that time.